Rethinking STS and NLI in Large Language Models: Introduction

 Large language models (LLMs), such as \chatgpt, \claude and \llamatwo, have demonstrated impressive performance on natural language understanding and reasoning tasks, by simply inputting appropriate prompts or instructions, without any parameter modifications.
-On general STS-B~\citep{cer2017semeval}, zero-shot \chatgpt achieves competitive Pearson correlation ($r$) of 80.9 vs. 83.0 by fine-tuning BERT-base using thousands of training examples~\citep{devlin2018bert}..\footnote{Note that \citet{zhong2023can} have reported much higher results of 92.9 using RoBERTa-large on STS-B, but they are calculated on a subset that they sampled from a uniform distribution based on similarity bins, i.e., sampling an equal number of examples binning to 0.0-1.0, 1.0-2.0, 2.0-3.0, 3.0-4.0, and 4.0-5.0, instead of the whole development or test set of STS-B.} On MNLI-m~\citep{Williams2018mnli}, zero-shot \chatgpt even outperforms fine-tuned RoBERTa-large: accuracy of 89.3 vs. 88.0.
-LLMs' remarkable capabilities in zero-shot setting motivate us to rethink the task of STS/NLI and the three challenges under LLM prompt-based generation.\footnote{However, there might also be data contamination, i.e., the LLM might have seen (part of) the data during training.}
+On general STS-B~\citep{cer2017semeval}, zero-shot \chatgpt achieves competitive Pearson correlation ($r$) of 80.9 vs. 83.0 by fine-tuning BERT-base using thousands of training examples~\citep{devlin2018bert}.\footnote{Note that \citet{zhong2023can} have reported much higher results of 92.9 using RoBERTa-large on STS-B, but they are calculated on a subset that they sampled from a uniform distribution based on similarity bins, i.e., sampling an equal number of examples binning to 0.0-1.0, 1.0-2.0, 2.0-3.0, 3.0-4.0, and 4.0-5.0, instead of the whole development or test set of STS-B.} On MNLI-m~\citep{Williams2018mnli}, zero-shot \chatgpt even outperforms fine-tuned RoBERTa-large: accuracy of 89.3 vs. 88.0.\footnote{There might also be data contamination, i.e., the LLM might have seen (part of) the data during training.} LLMs' remarkable capabilities in zero-shot setting motivate us to rethink the task of STS/NLI and the three challenges under LLM prompt-based generation.

-We ask the following questions: (\emph{i})~How well do LLMs perform over knowledge-rich and low-resource domains, such as biomedical and clinical STS/NLI? (\emph{ii})~Does the paradigm of prompting LLMs lead to over-confident predictions? and (\emph{iii})~How can we capture collective human opinion (the distribution of human judgements) based on LLMs?
+We ask the following questions: (\emph{i})~How well do LLMs perform over knowledge-rich and low-resource domains, such as biomedical and clinical STS/NLI? (\emph{ii})~Does the paradigm of prompting LLMs lead to over-confident predictions? and (\emph{iii})~How to capture collective human opinion (the distribution of human judgements) using LLMs?

 \citet{chen2023howrobust} evaluated GPT-3.5 (\textit{text-davinci-003}) on NLI (e.g.,~SNLI, MNLI, QQP) and on the semantic matching dataset MRPC (it is a binary classification task that predicts whether two sentences are semantically equivalent). \citet{zhong2023can} evaluated \chatgpt over STS/NLI datasets including STS-B, MNLI, QNLI, and RTE.
 We found that they focused on the performance of general-purpose STS and NLI.
 However, it is unclear how well \chatgpt performs on clinical and biomedical domains over these two tasks.